Albany in Carroll County, New Hampshire — The American Northeast (New England)

 Location.
-44° 0.339′ N, 71° 14.469′ W. Marker is in Albany, New Hampshire, in Carroll County.
-Marker is on Passaconaway Road east of Kancamagus Highway (New Hampshire Route 112), on the right when traveling east.
+44° 0.351′ N, 71° 14.456′ W. Marker is in Albany, New Hampshire, in Carroll County.
+Marker can be reached from Passaconaway Road east of Kancamagus Highway (New Hampshire Route 112) when traveling east.
+Marker is located beside the Albany Covered Bridge.
 Touch for map.
-Marker is located beside the road, near the Albany Covered Bridge.
 Marker is in this post office area: Conway NH 03818, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-How the Covered Bridge was Built (within shouting distance of this marker); Kancamagus Highway / Who was Kancamagus? (approx. 3.3 miles away); Flanger CV 4233 (approx. 6.4 miles away); Roundhouse (approx. 6.4 miles away); Caboose Grand Trunk Ry.
+Cart Roads and Wagon Paths Connect a Community (within shouting distance of this marker); Kancamagus Highway / Who was Kancamagus? (approx. 3.2 miles away); Flanger CV 4233 (approx. 6.4 miles away); Roundhouse (approx. 6.4 miles away); Caboose Grand Trunk Ry.
 No 75953 (approx. 6.4 miles away); Caboose CV-4011 (approx. 6.4 miles away); Water Standpipe (approx. 6.4 miles away); Ball Signal (approx. 6.4 miles away).

 More about this marker.
-Marker is weathered and somewhat difficult to read.
+Marker is extremely weathered and difficult to read.

 Credits.
 This page was last revised on April 13, 2018.
-This page originally submitted on April 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 69 times since then and 3 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on April 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on April 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 110 times since then and 30 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on April 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.